mkieblesz/local-workspace/README.md

 export REPO_LIST_FILENAME=repolist-soo
 ```

-This will replace default `repolist` file to `repolist-soo` as source for repository definition..
+This will replace default `repolist` file to `repolist-soo` as source for repository definition.

 When cloning repos version name is taken into account - each line of repolist file follows `<repo-name>@<version>` format.
 Version can be git `branch`, `tag`, `release` or `commit hash`.
 If no version is specified default github branch is pulled.